earthai-tech/geoprior-v3/docs/source/index.rst

 GeoPrior-v3
 ===========

+.. rst-class:: hero-tagline

 Physics-guided AI for geohazards and risk analytics.

 GeoPrior-v3 is a scientific Python framework for building physics-guided models for geohazard analysis, forecasting, and risk-oriented interpretation.
 The current generation focuses on **land subsidence** through **GeoPriorSubsNet v3.x**, while the broader roadmap extends toward **landslides and other geohazard modeling tasks**.
 The project combines scientific modeling, configuration-driven workflows, staged CLI execution, and reproducible figure generation in a single documentation space.

 .. note::